BorderProofBorderProof

 Overview

-Work permit for foreign professionals with higher education or vocational training.
-Requires job offer from Norwegian employer.
-Primary work visa for skilled employment.
+Residence permit for professionals with vocational training or higher education and a full-time job offer from a Norwegian employer.

 Requirements